 What is to be done?

 There are still insufficient data to know exactly what the outcome would be, if a guaranteed income program were applied in a large community over a long time.
 Some of the results might be different from what has been seen so far; for example, if the program doesn’t end in a few years, more participants might leave the workforce.
 Or, if the effects on high school enrollment were sustained, the overall economic strength of a community might improve.
-Because of the characteristics and needs of the recipients, the money put into the system is mostly spent on immediate requirements of goods and services, not put into the stock market; this would stimulated local economies.
+Because of the characteristics and needs of the recipients, they would undoubtedly spend most of the money they receive on goods and services, not the stock market; this would stimulated local economies.
 The divergence of a few percent of the GDP to a guaranteed income program from capital-dependent wealth generation could have positive effects on wealth distribution and the economy.

 If a large-scale program of income support is instituted, what should be the level of support, the nature of the program, and the integration with existing levels of income?
 Although conservative supporters might favour decreasing existing welfare programs to help pay for the income support, it isn’t clear what, if any, such steps should be taken to optimize the outcome.